SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

  * The current working directory gets zipped up
  * This file gets uploaded to the server
  * The server starts running the code through a series of "build packs"
- * Each buildpack determines if it can do anything with the code
+ * Each build pack determines if it can do anything with the code
  * If one can, it builds the code into a container and instructs the scheduler how to run the new application
  * The scheduler runs the freshly built application